aekeus/verdb/README.md

-# verdb

-Database version control (PostgreSQL for now)

 # purpose

-verdb manages the execution of postgres DDL scripts.
+verdb manages the execution of PostgreSQL DDL scripts.
 It expects to be executed in a directory containing list of sub-directories, each of which corresponds to a set of changes.
 The sub-directories must contain an 'up.sql' and a 'down.sql' script. (although these filename may be changed)